 Eastern District is located in the extreme South-eastern sector of the Province of Ontario, Canada.
 Our District is one of 44 Districts within the Grand Registry of the Grand Lodge of Canada in the Province of Ontario (G.R.C).
-Eastern District is comprised of 12 Lodges totalling approximately 800 members.
+Eastern District is comprised of 12 Lodges totaling approximately 800 members.
 We hope that whether you are a Mason, non Mason or a prospective Mason, you will find these pages interesting and informative.

 What is Freemasonry and how do I Join?